Jubilee-Protocol/jSOLi/README.md

 ### Deposit Flow
 1. User deposits SOL into the vault
 2. Vault calculates shares based on current TVL
-3. jSOL tokens are minted to user
+3. jSOLi tokens are minted to user
 4. SOL is allocated across LST protocols

 ### Withdrawal Flow (Two-Step)
-1. User requests withdrawal with jSOL amount
+1. User requests withdrawal with jSOLi amount
 2. Vault creates `WithdrawRequest` with ~3 day unlock
 3. User completes withdrawal after unlock period
-4. jSOL is burned, SOL returned to user
+4. jSOLi is burned, SOL returned to user

 ### Rebalancing
 - Triggered when any protocol deviates >5% from target